Algorithm for direct sampling from conditional distributions of toric models: Examples

-and parameters $\psi=1$.
-The $A$-hypergeometric distributions of various parameters associated with a configuration matrix of two rows appear also as distributions of random Young diagrams of weight $b_1$ and length $b_2$, see \cite{Man18}.
+and $y=1$.
 An explicit expression of the Pfaffian system was obtained by using a recurrence relation of the partial Bell polynomials \cite{Man17}.
-Since $\text{vol}(A)=m-1$ and $\deg(Z_A(b;y))=b_2$, if the $A$-hypergeometric sum formulae are known, the computational complexity of the direct sampling by Algorithm 2.1 is $O(2mb_2)$.
-Otherwise, that by Algorithm 2.2 is $O(m^2b_2)$.
+Since $\text{vol}(A)=m-1$ and $\deg(Z_A(b;y))=b_2$, if the $A$-hypergeometric sum formulae are known, the computational complexity of the direct sampling by Algorithm~\ref{algo:0} is $O(2mb_2)$.
+Otherwise, that by Algorithm~\ref{algo:1} is $O(m^2b_2)$.
 A minimal Markov basis is

 where $|\mathcal{B}|=O(m^4)$.
-Surprisingly, according to Theorem~\ref{theo:cost}, the computational complexity of the direct sampling by Algorithms~\ref{algo:0} and \ref{algo:1} can be smaller than that of a single step of the Metropolis chain, if $m$ is sufficiently larger than $\sqrt{b_1}$.
+Proposition~\ref{prop:cost} suggests that the computational complexities of the direct sampling by Algorithms~\ref{algo:0} and \ref{algo:1} are asymptotically smaller than that of a single step of the Metropolis chain, if $m$ is sufficiently larger than $\sqrt{b_1}$.

 If $m\ge b_1-b_2+1$, the $A$-hypergeometric polynomial has the closed form $(b_1-1)!/\{(b_2-1)!(b_1-b_2)!b_2!\}$, or the $A$-hypergeometric sum formula, which is the signless Lah number with divided by $b_1!$.
 Otherwise, no closed formula is available.
 Nevertheless, the $A$-hypergeometric polynomials on all the elements of the Markov lattice can be computed efficiently by using the recurrence relation for the partial Bell polynomials mentioned above.
 In fact, there exists bijection between the partial Bell polynomials $B_{b_1b_2}(\cdot!)=b_1!Z_A(b;1)$ and the elements $(b_1,b_2)^\top$ of the Markov lattice, and computing the partial Bell polynomials $B_{b_1b_2}(\cdot!)$ from the partial Bell polynomials $B_{0b_2}=\delta_{b_20}$ by using the recurrence relation is equivalent to computing the hypergeometric polynomials of all elements of the Markov lattice with the maximum $(b_1,b_2)^\top$ from the minimum $0$.
-Hence, direct sampling of tables following the conditional distribution of the univariate Poisson regression model by Algorithm~\ref{algo:0} was implemented.
-The Metropolis chain was also implemented.
-As a benchmark problem, we considered the case of $m=5$, $b=(288,120)^\top$, whose approximate sampling by the Metropolis chain was discussed by Diaconis et al. \cite{DES98}.
-Following \cite{DES98}, metropolis chains of 9,000 steps with 1,000 burn-in steps were generated.
-The average computation time and the average effective sample size for a chain based on 100 trials were 10.72 seconds and 1,977.3, respectively.
-Computation of the $A$-hypergeometric polynomials for all the elements of the Markov lattice was 8.92 seconds.
-Then, we conducted 100 trials of generation of 1,977 tables by using Algorithm~\ref{algo:0}.
-The average computation time was 5.50 seconds.
-We may say that the direct sampling by Algorithm~\ref{algo:0} is more efficient than the Metropolis chain.
-We have little reason to use the Metropolis chain.
+Therefore, we do not need Algorithm~\ref{algo:1}.